-Culture Travel Ski Resorts and Their Impact on the Environment By Frederic Beaudry Writer University of Maine Humboldt State University Université du Québec à Rimouski Dr. Frederic Beaudry is an associate professor of environmental science at Alfred University in New York. our editorial process Frederic Beaudry Updated November 03, 2019 RICOWde/Moment Open/Getty Share Twitter Pinterest Email Culture History Travel Sustainable Fashion Art & Media Holidays Community Alpine skiing and snowboarding are great ways to spend time in the mountains during the most unforgiving season of the year.
+Culture Travel Ski Resorts and Their Impact on the Environment By Frederic Beaudry Frederic Beaudry Writer University of Maine Humboldt State University Université du Québec à Rimouski Dr. Frederic Beaudry is an associate professor of environmental science at Alfred University in New York.
+Learn about our editorial process Updated November 3, 2019 RICOWde/Moment Open/Getty Share Twitter Pinterest Email Culture History Travel Sustainable Fashion Art & Media Holidays Community Alpine skiing and snowboarding are great ways to spend time in the mountains during the most unforgiving season of the year.
 In order to be able to offer this, ski resorts rely on complex and energy-demanding infrastructure, with scores of employees and heavy use of water.
 The environmental costs associated with resort skiing come in multiple dimensions, and so do the solutions.
 Disturbance to Wildlife Alpine habitats above the tree line are already threatened by global climate change, and interference from skiers is just another stressor.
 These disturbances can scare wildlife and even harm their habitat by damaging vegetation and compacting soils.
 For example, ptarmigan (a type of grouse adapted to snowy habitats) in Scottish ski areas declined over several decades because of collisions with lift cables and other wires, as well as from losing nests to crows, which had become common at the resorts.
 Deforestation In North American ski resorts, most of the skiable terrain is located in forested areas, requiring a large amount of clear-cutting to create ski trails.
 The resulting fragmented landscape negatively impacts habitat quality for many bird and mammal species.
 One study revealed that in the forest remnants left between slopes, bird diversity is reduced due to a negative edge effect; wind, light, and disturbance levels increase near the open slopes, reducing habitat quality.
 A recent expansion of a ski resort in Breckenridge, Colorado prompted concerns that it would damage Canada lynx habitats.
 A deal with a local conservation group was achieved when the developer invested in lynx habitat protection elsewhere in the region.
 Water Use As a result of global climate change, most ski areas experience shorter winters with more frequent thawing periods.
 To maintain services to their clients, ski areas must make artificial snow to have good coverage both on the slopes and around the lift bases and lodges.
 Artificial snow is made by mixing large volumes of water and high-pressure air, meaning the demand skyrockets for water from surrounding lakes, rivers, or purpose-built artificial ponds.
 Modern snowmaking equipment can easily require 100 gallons of water per minute for each snow gun, and resorts can have dozens or even hundreds in operation.
 For example, at Wachusett Mountain Ski Area, a modest-size resort in Massachusetts, snowmaking can pull as much as 4,200 gallons of water per minute.
 Fossil Fuel Energy Resort skiing is an energy-intensive operation, relying on fossil fuels, producing greenhouse gases, and contributing to global warming.
 Ski lifts usually run on electricity, and operating a single ski lift for a month requires about the same energy needed to power 3.8 households for a year.
 To maintain the surface of the snow on the ski runs, a resort also deploys a nightly fleet of trail groomers each operating on about 5 gallons of diesel per hour and producing carbon dioxide, nitrogen oxides, and particulate emissions.
 These numbers are even incomplete, as a truly comprehensive estimate of the greenhouse gases emitted in association with resort skiing would also include those produced by skiers driving or flying to the mountains.
 Solutions and Alternatives Many ski resorts have made substantial efforts to minimize their environmental impact.
 Solar panels, wind turbines, and small hydro turbines have been deployed to supply renewable energy.
 Improved waste management and composting programs have been implemented, and green building technologies have been employed.
 Forest management efforts have been planned to improve wildlife habitat.
 It is now possible for skiers to gather information about a resort’s sustainability efforts and make informed consumer decisions, and the National Ski Area Association even gives out yearly awards to the resorts with outstanding environmental performances.
 As an alternative, an increasing number of outdoor enthusiasts seek snowy slopes by practicing lower-impact forms of skiing.
 These backcountry skiers and snowboarders use specialized equipment that allows them to make their way up the mountain on their own power, and then to ski down natural terrain that has not been logged or groomed.
 These skiers have to be self-sufficient and able to mitigate a multitude of mountain-related safety risks.
 The learning curve is steep, but backcountry skiing has a lighter environmental impact than resort skiing.
 Still, alpine areas are incredibly sensitive, and no activity there is impact-free: A study in the Alps found that black grouse showed elevated stress levels when frequently disturbed by backcountry skiers and snowboarders, inciting consequences on reproduction and survival.
 Sources Alettaz et al. 2007.
 Spreading Free-riding Snow Sports Represent a Novel Serious Threat for Wildlife.
 Laiolo and Rolando.
 2005.
 Forest Bird Diversity and Ski Runs: A Case of Negative Edge Effect.
 Wipf et al. 2005.
 Effects of Ski Piste Preparation on Alpine Vegetation.